 The NHS supply week-by-week guides, videos, health advice and information for expectant parents.

 Maternity services in South West London

 For more information about Maternity services in Wandsworth go to the St George's website.

-Getting Dental care while in lockdown
+Getting Dental care while we ease out of lockdown

 Emergency dental care

 Some dental problems require in-person treatment.
 Rather than seeing someone at your usual practice, patients with emergency dental problems are meant to be sent to urgent dental care centres, which are being set up across the UK at the moment.
 If you have a dental emergency and are otherwise in good health, you can call your dental practice who may refer you to urgent care.
 Do not visit your practice without calling first.
 If you have a dental emergency and are self-isolating with symptoms of coronavirus, contact NHS 111

 Emergencies which may be referred to urgent care include:

 - Loss of a permanent tooth